vplesko/libwfc/README.md

 # libwfc

 libwfc is a single-header C library for the Wave Function Collapse algorithm (WFC).
-It (currently) only covers 2D overlapping model WFC.
+It (currently) only covers the 2D overlapping model.
 WFC accepts a small reference image and outputs a larger image that resembles the input.
 See https://github.com/mxgmn/WaveFunctionCollapse for more details on the algorithm.

 This project also offers a CLI and a GUI tool for the WFC process.

+`benchmark/` contains a benchmark test and results.

 @TODO add a gif